thephez/dash-docs/_includes/devdoc/guide_transactions.md

 backwards-incompatible features.

-As of Bitcoin Core 0.9, the standard pubkey script types are:
+As of Dash Core 0.12.2, the standard pubkey script types are:

 {% endautocrossref %}